taszap/gitbook-workshop/privacy-policy.md

 ### **Deletion Request Rights**

-You have the right to request that madjourney delete any of your Personal Information that we collected from you and/or retained.
+You have the right to request that midjourney delete any of your Personal Information that we collected from you and/or retained.
 Unless subject to a certain limited exception, once Midjourney receives and confirms your verifiable data deletion request, we will delete (and direct our service providers to delete) your personal information from our records.
 Midjourney will notify you promptly if it determines it must deny your deletion request.

 ### **Do Not Sell Opt-Out Rights**